kandsten/ha-heatmap-card/README.md

 entity: sensor.aranet_uppe_temperature
 ```

-It'll pick a card `title` based on the name of the entity, present 21 days worth of data and pick a color scheme and scale based on the entity [device type](https://www.home-assistant.io/integrations/sensor/).
+It'll pick a card `title` based on the name of the entity, present the default 21 days worth of data and pick a color scheme and scale based on the entity [device type](https://www.home-assistant.io/integrations/sensor/).

 It's a bit opinionated in what a "good" scale will be, and _may_ give you something that's not really fit for your usage (for instance by assuming that temperature sensor data refers to _indoor_ temperature).

-That said, for a lot of data types, it should give you something workable out of the box.
+Currently, the number of data types is also rather limited.
+The intent is that for a lot of data types, it should eventually give you something workable out of the box.

 <br clear="both"/>